-SIT alumni and World Learning staff are working worldwide in the fields of sustainable development, international education, TESOL, conflict transformation, food security, and social justice, among many other areas.
+SIT students complete their practicums around the world in the fields of sustainable development, international education, TESOL, conflict transformation, and climate change and global sustainability, among many other areas.
 Through the social, academic, and professional connections this global network provides, SIT students have an easy and dynamic way to connect with like-minded individuals and learn about potential employers worldwide.

-I want you to know that I have found Career Mapping extremely beneficial in not only shaping my goals but my own sense of self and what I have to offer my field as I continue on this path.
-I want to thank you so much for providing us with this opportunity to explore ourselves and learn how to become professionals in the field.
+I have found Career Mapping extremely beneficial not only in shaping my goals but also my own sense of self and what I have to offer my field as I continue on this path.
+I want to thank you for providing us with this opportunity to explore ourselves and learn how to become professionals in the field.
 I will definitely start utilizing more the resources that the Career Center offers now that I have a clearer path to my goals.
-Thanks again for all of your help.

 Intercultural Service, Leadership, and Management MA candidate

 - Purpose and Profile through self-assessment, occupational exploration, decision making, and personal branding

 - Preparation and Planning through goal-setting, job search preparation, networking, and strategic implementation of a career plan

 - Positioning and Performance focusing on recruitment and staffing from the employers’ perspective

 Other SIT career services include:

 - One-on-one and virtual career coaching, résumé and cover letter review, and interviewing assistance